"The Terrific Ukrainian documentary is an austere and harrowing chronicle of life, death and indifference" - New York Times

 "A formally audacious chronicle that used audio-visual disconnect to make us fill in the blanks" - Indiewire

-Special screening in LAB-1: Expected between 24 nov and 8 dec.
+Special screening in LAB-1 at 24 nov

 TRAILER (ENG SUB)